RyanEwen/lan-cache-docker/README.md

 ## How this works
 There are 3 docker images & containers:
 * `lan-cache-dnsmasq`: Uses Dnsmasq to redirect game download traffic to the local machine.
-* `lan-cache-nginx`: Runs NGINX which is setup to act as a web proxy, caching game downloads on the local machine.
+* `lan-cache-nginx`: Uses NGINX which is setup to act as a web proxy, caching game downloads on the local machine.
-* `lan-cache-sniproxy`: Runs SNI Proxy which allows HTTPS traffic to pass through to the cached services without decrypting it.
+* `lan-cache-sniproxy`: Uses SNI Proxy which allows HTTPS traffic to pass through to the cached services without decrypting it.

+## Updating service URLs to cache
+1. Update the Dnsmasq conf file (`data/dnsmasq-template.conf`) with the new URLs to be handled by the caching machine.
+1. Update the approriate NGINX conf (`data/conf/<relevant-service>.conf`) with the same URLs to cache.
+1. Recreate the containers to pull in the changed conf files (doesn't remove cache or rebuild the docker images):
+    ```
+    (cd docker-dnsmasq && sudo ./run-docker-dnsmasq.sh)
+    (cd docker-nginx && sudo ./run-docker-nginx.sh)
+    ```

+## Adding a new service to cache
+1. Update the Dnsmasq conf file (`data/dnsmasq-template.conf`) with the new URLs to be handled by the caching machine.
+1. Create a new NGINX conf (`data/conf/<new-service>.conf`) with the same URLs to cache.
+I suggest using `origin.conf` as a template.
+1. Create a new cache subdirectory (`data/cache/<new-service>`) and make sure the `proxy_cache_path` setting in your new NGINX conf matches.
+1. Recreate the containers to pull in the changed conf files (doesn't remove cache or rebuild the docker images):
+    ```
+    (cd docker-dnsmasq && sudo ./run-docker-dnsmasq.sh)
+    (cd docker-nginx && sudo ./run-docker-nginx.sh)
+    ```

 ## Credits
 This is a fork of [OpenSourceLAN's origin-docker](https://github.com/OpenSourceLAN/origin-docker) which I decided to dive deep into and ended up reorganizing quite a bit.
 Credit is due over there :)